peterhinch/micropython-iot/README.md

 ```
 git clone https://github.com/peterhinch/micropython-iot micropython_iot
 ```
 It's important to clone it into a directory *micropyhton_iot* as python does not like packages that have a "-" character in their name.
 Then you need [rshell](https://github.com/dhylands/rshell) and follow these commands:
 ```
 rshell -p /dev/ttyS3  # adapt the port to your situation
-mkdir /pyboard/micropython_iot   # create directory on your esp822
+mkdir /pyboard/micropython_iot   # create directory on your esp8266
-(yes you need to use /pyboard here, at least I do)
 rsync micropython_iot /pyboard/micropython_iot -v -m
-(this can take a while, you might have to do it again if it fails early during the image
-transfer of "block_diagram_orig.odg".
-There's no exclude option for rsync yet)
 ```
 Now you have successfully synchronized the repository onto your device.

-The other way is to freeze it into the firmware by copying the repository to the micropython/ports/esp8266 directory.
+The other way is to freeze it into the firmware by copying the repository to the micropython/ports/esp8266/modules directory and compiling the build.

 ## 3.2 Usage